rakibulhasanmasum/behaviour-driven-development-with-cucumber/README.md

 # TODOs
 - Integrate third party report generators
-- Managing version control so we can run all the issues generated in specific version of product
+- Managing version control, so we can run all the issues generated in specific version of product